How to Use This Calculator

 What is the average monthly skincare spend?

-The average monthly skincare spend can vary widely, but many consumers report spending between $50 and $150 per month on their routine.
-This figure is heavily influenced by factors such as brand preference, the number of products used, and whether luxury or drugstore items are chosen.
-Some individuals with complex routines or high-end products may spend $200-$300 or more monthly.
+Many consumers spend between $50 and $150 per month on skincare in 2026.
+This figure varies by brand preference, routine complexity, and whether luxury or drugstore items are chosen.
+Complex routines with high-end products may cost $200-$300+ monthly.

 How often should I replace my skincare products?

-The replacement frequency for skincare products depends on usage and product type.
-Cleansers and moisturizers often last 1-3 months with daily use, while serums and treatments can last 1-4 months.
-Sunscreens should be replaced regularly, typically every 2-3 months if used daily as directed (1/4 teaspoon for face and neck), to ensure maximum SPF efficacy.
-Always check the PAO (Period After Opening) symbol, usually a small jar icon with a number like '12M' for 12 months.
+Cleansers and moisturizers often last 1-3 months with daily use, while serums can last 1-4 months.
+Sunscreens should be replaced every 2-3 months if used daily.
+Always check the PAO (Period After Opening) symbol on packaging for product-specific guidance.

 Does a higher skincare cost always mean better results?